KiaraMartin/Final_Project_for_Peckham_DAZ_Introduction_to_Data_Science/README.md

 I will be cleaning annual Chlamydia diagnoses in people aged 15 to 24 years, sunshine and rainfall data in England from 2015 to 2024.
 I will then compare the weather data against Chlamydia diagnostic data in attempts to identify a possible correlation between the two datasets.

+Initial hypothesis: When the rainfall volume decreases and the hours of sunshine increase so will the diagnostic rate of sexually transmitted infection (STI)s increase due to more socialisation between sexual partners.

 ## Installation Instructions